Cadillac Margarita

 Margaritas are a drink of Mexican origin, so it makes sense to serve them with Mexican food.

-You could also enjoy them with a round of your favorite tacos, like these pulled pork tacos with some elote on the side.
+You could also enjoy them with a round of your favorite tacos, like pulled pork tacos with some elote on the side.

 A batch of margarita bars or margarita jello shots would be perfect for dessert.